SandroHub013/ALCHEMY/README.md

 - ✅ Supports training AI agents with reasoning capabilities
 - ✅ Includes a complete RAG system for long-term memory
 - ✅ Implements Standard Operating Procedures (SOP) for structured behaviors
-- ✅ Works with models from 1.5B to 7B+ parameters (e.g., DeepSeek Qwen Distill 1.5B, Mistral 7B)
+- ✅ Works with models of any size — from 1.5B (DeepSeek Qwen Distill) to 70B+ with quantization

-The result? **A model that can be specialized for coding, function calling, or any other task — on your computer, with your data, in English or any language.**
+The result? **A model that can be specialized for coding, function calling, or any other task — on your computer, with your data.**

 ---